It's Complicated (film): Plot

-On the night of Luke's graduation party in Santa Barbara, Jane invites Adam to the party.
+On the night of Luke's graduation party in Santa Barbara, Jane invites Adam as her date.
 She is stoned when he picks her up because she has taken a hit from a marijuana joint that Jake had given her earlier.
 Before going into the party, Adam smokes some of the joint with Jane.
 Once inside, they are laughing and happily high, Jake becomes jealous observing them, and after pressing Jane, smokes some with her also.
 Agness then observes Jake and Jane dancing together and senses they are having an affair.

 After the party, Adam and Jane go to Jane's bakery, where they make chocolate croissants together and end the evening with a romantic kiss.
 Jake and Agness separate, although it is not clear who has left whom, and the kids, sympathetic to Jake's apparent heartbreak, ask him to stay with them at Jane's, where they enjoy a pleasant evening together as a family.

 Jake goes into Jane's bedroom and disrobes in an attempt to seduce her, unaware that she has been speaking with Adam via webcam.
-He sees Jake and Jane is forced to admit to him and her children that while she and Jake did have an affair, it's over and she is not interested in getting back together with him.
-Adam later tells Jane he cannot continue seeing her because it will only lead to heartbreak.
+He sees Jake and Jane is forced to admit to him and her children that while she and Jake did have an affair, it is over and she is not interested in getting back together with him.

-Jane reconciles with her children, who admit they were troubled by what has happened between their parents because they are still recovering from the divorce, and amicably ends her affair with Jake for good.
+Adam later tells Jane he cannot continue seeing her because he fears it will only lead to heartbreak.
+She later reconciles with her children, who admit they were troubled by what has happened between their parents because they are still recovering from the divorce.
+So, Jane amicably ends her affair with Jake for good.

 On a rainy day, the construction crew arrives at Jane's house to commence the remodeling.
-Adam unexpectedly appears, telling her that breaking ground in the rain is good luck, and the two share a laugh as he asks her if she would be willing to make chocolate croissants again.
+Adam unexpectedly appears, telling her that breaking ground in the rain is good luck.
+The two share a laugh as he asks her if she would be willing to make chocolate croissants again.